trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 — Max Tegmark

-Hierarchical strategies can be used to have local fast systems, and global slow ones, to together get better performance than each on their own.
+Hierarchical strategies can be used to have local fast systems, and global slow ones, to together get better performance than each on their.

 Big brains would have by necessity slower thoughts, because the information takes time to propagate.